 Liza Tsaliki is Assistant Professor at the Faculty of Communications and Media Studies, National and Kapodistrian University of Athens.
-She was a Visiting Senior Fellow (2009-2011, 2011-2014) at the Media@LSE, and a Visiting Fellow at the Faculty of Education and Arts, Edith Cowan University, Australia.
+She was a Visiting Research Aassociate (2006-2009) and a Visiting Senior Fellow (2009-2011, 2011-2014) at the Media@LSE, and a Visiting Fellow at the Faculty of Education and Arts, Edith Cowan University, Australia (.

 She has been has been working with Professor Sonia Livingstone on the EU-funded projects, EU Kids Online I (2006-9), EU Kids Online II (2009-11), and presently EU Kids Online III (2011-2014).